docsifyjs/awesome-docsify/README.md

 ## Community Resources

-- [docsify-open-course-starter-kit](https://hibbitts-design.github.io/docsify-open-course-starter-kit) - A ready-to-fork template to create a Docsify open course website. [@hibbittsdesign](https://github.com/hibbitts-design).
+- [docsify-open-course-starter-kit](https://hibbitts-design.github.io/docsify-open-course-starter-kit) - A ready-to-use template to create a Docsify open course website.
+Global navigation elements can be hidden for seamlessly embedding pages (i.e. into an LMS).
+Includes an optional "Edit this Page" link. [@hibbittsdesign](https://github.com/hibbitts-design).
-- [docsify-open-publishing-starter-kit](https://hibbitts-design.github.io/docsify-open-publishing-starter-kit) - A ready-to-fork template to create an open Docsify documentation website, with a link automatically created on each page to edit the source Markdown text in a GitHub or GitLab repository. @hibbittsdesign.
-- [docsify-open-publishing-starter-kit-for-glitch](https://github.com/hibbitts-design/docsify-open-publishing-starter-kit-for-glitch) - A ready-to-import template to create an open Docsify documentation website on [Glitch](https://glitch.com/), with a link automatically created on each page to edit the source Markdown text on Glitch. @hibbittsdesign.
+- [docsify-open-publishing-starter-kit](https://hibbitts-design.github.io/docsify-open-publishing-starter-kit) - A ready-to-use template to create a Docsify open publishing site.
+Global navigation elements can be hidden for seamlessly embedding pages into other platforms.
+Includes an optional "Edit this Page" link. @hibbittsdesign.
 - [docsify-dotnet-core](https://github.com/bharatdwarkani/docsify-dotnet-core) - This project demonstrates how we can add docisfy in a ASP.NET Core 3.0 application and serve documentation site.
 - [:construction_worker: :orange_book: docsify-js-tutorial](https://michaelcurrin.github.io/docsify-js-tutorial) - A guide to using DocsifyJS to setup and configure a docs site around your markdown docs.
 It is also built on DocsifyJS. @MichaelCurrin.
 - [docsify-notebooks](https://github.com/MonkeyAndres/docsify-notebooks) - Template for building notebooks with DocsifyJS.
 Made with ❤️ by @MonkeyAndres.